-While gamers may have to wait until 2020 to see a high-end Navi 20 graphics card, the first cards are rumored to be priced between $130 and $250.
-At that price, Navi will take on Nvidia’s GTX 1660 Ti and its last-generation GTX 1060, undercutting the new RTX 2060 by more than $100.
-This pricing estimate is in line with Navi’s position as a Polaris successor.
-AMD’s Radeon RX 500 series cards typically range between $115 and $290.
+Earlier rumors suggested we might see cards priced between $130 and $250.
+At that price, Navi would take on Nvidia’s GTX 1660 Ti and its last-generation GTX 1060, undercutting the new RTX 2060 by more than $100.
+This pricing estimate is more in line with Navi’s position as a Polaris successor.
+AMD’s Radeon RX 500-series cards typically range between $115 and $250.

 The rumor that speculated on the high performance and low pricing of the Navi generation also suggested AMD may opt for a psychological advantage with the generation’s naming convention.
 Much like it opted to call its Ryzen chipsets the 400-series (a single digit ahead of Intel’s 300-series), AMD may call its Navi cards the RX 3000-series, making it sound like it’s one better than Nvidia’s 2000-series.

 Architecture and performance

 AMD hasn’t given us any hard information on Navi’s potential performance.
 We’ve been told it’s good, but how good?
-If Navi were able to deliver a 30-percent improvement in performance over Polaris, as we saw with the 7nm drop from Vega to Vega 20 with the Radeon VII, that would be a sizable boost itself.
+If Navi is able to deliver a 30% improvement in performance over Polaris — as we saw with the 7nm drop from Vega 10 to Vega 20 with the Radeon VII — that would be a sizable boost itself.
 But with Navi as a new architecture, we may see further improvements that enhance performance.
 In a leaked response to internal testing, Fudzilla claimed that Navi’s performance in early benchmarks had exceeded AMD’s expectations, and the chip is expected to deliver top performance at midrange prices.